breach-report/breachreport-api/docs/03-manage-emails-domains.md

 How to construct the request:

 1. Include the API key in the request header.
-2. Specify your hashed email in the request body.
+2. Specify the email ID in the requested URL address.

 ### Request Parameters